 Indianapolis, IN 46202-3274

-Transcripts: One original copy of the official transcript(s) of all previous university work is required.
+Transcripts: Two original copies of the official transcript(s) of all previous university work is required.
 Please arrange for official hard copies to be sent to the department in care of Graduate Admissions.
 All degrees awarded should be documented.
 A list of university courses and their titles which do not appear on the transcript(s) should also be sent to the department.

 GRE: All students are required to take the Graduate Record Examination general test; the chemistry exam is not required but will be considered if a score is submitted.
 Please have the documentation of your score sent directly to IUPUI from the Educational Testing Service using the University Code 1325.